 Understand That You Are Not Alone

-Document The Unfair Treatment
+Document the Unfair Treatment

 When you make your report, there are a few rules to keep in mind.

 - Keep it focused.
-Don’t list every problem you’ve ever had with the company; focus on the illegal conduct.
-If you don’t know which conduct to include, talk to a lawyer.
+Don’t list every problem you’ve ever had with the company; focus on the illegal conduct.Talk to a lawyer if you don’t know which conduct to include.

 - No legal buzzwords.
 Don’t use legal terminology you don’t fully understand.
 For instance, people love to say they are experiencing a “hostile work environment.”
-This is a legal term of art that describes illegal harassment and it’s actually quite a heavy burden to prove.
+This is a legal term of art that describes illegal harassment and it’s a heavy burden to prove.
 Instead, focus on the specific conduct that you believe created hostility.
 For instance, “My supervisor has commented multiple times that, since I got pregnant, I am lazy,” or “My supervisor makes racially insensitive comments, such as [insert examples here]” are much more effective complaints than the (often wrong) legal conclusion that you are experiencing a “hostile work environment.”